tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 There's a specific studying technique associated with the format of the deck.
-Once you learn all cards from the deck, it gives you the ability to recognize the most common kanji characters together with words that represent it.
+Once you learn all cards from the deck, it gives you the ability to recognize the most common kanji characters together with words that represent them.
 On this site you'll find links to premade JP1K decks as well as instructions on how to convert any vocabulary deck into the JP1K format.